There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) explain the principles and concepts in quantum information, simulation, and computation; (2) explain quantum bits, quantum logic gates, quantum circuits, and their physical implementation; (3) evaluate quantum algorithms and quantum protocols for information processing, simulation, and communication; (4) communicate effectively through scientific writing and presentation; and (5) work as a team on projects relating to quantum computation.
+- Students are able to (1) explain the principles and concepts in quantum information, simulation, and computation; (2) understand quantum bits, quantum logic gates, quantum circuits; (3) evaluate quantum algorithms and quantum protocols for information processing, simulation, and communication; and (4) communicate effectively through clear and concise scientific writing.

-- Indicative assessments in this unit are as follows: (1) assignements; (2) oral presentation; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) tests and (2) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)